ObjFW/ObjFW/PLATFORMS.md

 If you successfully ran ObjFW on a platform not listed here, please send an e-mail to js@webkeks.org so it can be added here!

+If you have a platform on which ObjFW does not work, please contact me as well!